Blog Post

 Interestingly, the utilization of video in email seems to have a positive impact on open rates for the first month and a half.
 However, the relative boost over email with no video varies wildly.
 This tells us that using video gets more eyes on your emails for the vast majority of cases.
 Analyzing the reply rates tells us a slightly different story.

-Average reply rate by day when using video or not Figure 4: Average reply rate by day when using video (blue) or not (red)
+Figure 4: Average reply rate by day when using video (blue) or not (red)

 With this plot, we learn a more specific strategy for the early part of the cadence.
 Senders stand to get the highest open rate on video content literally on the first day of a cadence.
 However, it’s not the best time if you’re gunning for a reply.
 That honor is reserved for the 8th business day.